JerrySongCST/SAM-Plus-D/README.md

 ## Code Release

-**The code, pretrained checkpoints, configuration files, and reproducibility scripts will be released here upon paper acceptance.** Please watch / star this repository to be notified.
+**The code, pretrained checkpoints, configuration files, and reproducibility scripts will be released here soon.** Please watch / star this repository to be notified.

 Planned contents:
 - Training and evaluation scripts for SAM and SAM2 backbones